benvandyke/divvy-challenge/README.md

 Analysis
 --------

 Analysis and preparation of the data was completed using Python and the [pandas](http://pandas.pydata.org/) library.
 In the notebooks directory of this repository, you'll find several IPython [notebooks](http://ipython.org/notebook) that show the code used to generate the CSV files used in the visualization and some of the observations below.
+To use the IPython notebooks, download this repository and a copy of the Divvy [data](https://divvybikes.com/datachallenge) which is larger than the recommended filesize on GitHub.
+Place unzipped Divvy directory into the data directory, and then launch an IPython notebook instance from inside the notebooks directory.

 Observations
 ------------